Solution playbooks / ERP integrations

 1

-Start with one high-volume workflow and read-only source access.
+Start with one high-volume workflow, named approval owners, and read-only source access.

 2